Edit October 2023: The Tolerance (Accuracy) Classes edited per IEC 60751:2022.

 And finally, a special thanks to Mr.Toni Alatalo who is the head of our accredited temperature calibration laboratory at Beamex factory.
 Toni provided a lot of help and detailed information for this blog post.

-If you like these articles, please subscribe to this blog by entering your email address to the "Subscribe" box on the upper right-hand side.
-You will be notified by email when new articles are available.
+If you like these articles, please subscribe to this blog by entering your email address to the "Subscribe" box on the upper right-hand side of the page.
+You will be notified by email whenever new articles are available.